-3.8 Rules against Illegal Medicines and/or Medical Devices
+3.8 Rules against Illegal Medicines and/ or Medical Devices

 The EU Falsified Medicines Directive (FMD) ceased to apply in Great Britain at the end of the transition period.
-As such, pharmacies in Great Britain are no longer using the UK Medicines Verification System.
+As such, pharmacies in Great Britain are no longer using the UK Medicines Verification System and medicines with a marketing authorisation valid only in Great Britain are not required to have a Unique Identifier.
+However, the MHRA encourages companies to retain the tamper-evident device.